KivalEvan/BeatSaber-JSMap/README.md

 ### Guidelines

 - Use `deno fmt` for standard formatting.
+  - Do not change `deno.json` configuration.
 - File names shall use camel case.
-- Exported types, interfaces, fields, and functions should accompany with JSDoc comment right above its definition.
+- Exported types, interfaces, fields, and functions should be accompanied by JSDoc comment right above its definition.
+  - Function/method should provide usage example.
 - Top-level function shall use regular function.
 - No third-party dependencies shall be used outside of examples, extensions, and tests.
 (Exception when absolutely necessary is Deno standard module)